-Reading Comprehension (with AD/HD, Dyslexia & Autism)
+Reading Comprehension (with ADHD, Dyslexia & Autism)

-Learning & Reading Disabilities
+Reading & Learning Disabilities

 Reading comprehension can be affected by the following challenges:

 - ADHD – An acronym that refers to the neurological condition called attention deficit disorder.
 Persons with ADHD experience symptoms such as inattentiveness, impulsivity, and sometimes hyperactivity.
 These symptoms can differ from one individual to another.
 ADHD was formerly known as ADD, or attention deficit disorder.
 Children, teens and adults can have ADHD, but the symptoms always begin in childhood.
 Individuals with ADHD may have difficulty managing time, being organized and following through with tasks among other issues.
 Adults with ADHD often struggle with setting and reaching goals and even maintaining a job.
 Challenges with ADHD negatively impact executive functioning skills.
 Approximately 7 to 13% of school-age children are diagnosed or affected by ADHD in the U.S.

 - Dyslexia – A language-based learning disability that is neurological in nature; characterized by difficulties with accurate and/or fluent word recognition and by poor spelling and decoding abilities.
 Approximately 15-20% of the general population is affected by some form of dyslexia in the U.S.

 - Autism – A disorder of neural development characterized by an abnormal absorption with the self, resulting in anti-social responses to people; it is marked by communication issues and a short attention span.
 Autism can affect individuals in varying degrees.
 Approximately 1 in 63 individuals is on the autism spectrum in the U.S.